openscript/social_aggregator/Readme.md

 xml and callbacks

 ## Usage
+Right now the aggregator supports the following platform:
+- Ruby 2.1 on Linux

 Please write a bug report or feature requests to improve the software.
 Send pull requests to be an active user.
 Thank you very much!

 ### Installation